luongvd3/IconyxCodingTest/question1-todolist/README.md

 The project is written in NextJs, Prima and SQLite

 Unit tests has created on create and edit/update operations using Jest.
-Reading and Deleting Operations are mostly handled by Prisma so no Unit tests were written for these operation.
+Reading and Deleting Operations are mostly handled by Prisma so no Unit tests were written for these operations.

 Running Instruction: